Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 ----------------

 If the hardware is running correctly you can also try the demo application for this Starter Kit: Weather Station.
-It implements three of the presented :ref:`projects <starter_kit_weather_station_projects>` for demonstration
+It implements two of the presented :ref:`projects <starter_kit_weather_station_projects>` for demonstration
 purposes:

 1. :ref:`starter_kit_weather_station_write_to_lcd`
 2. :ref:`starter_kit_weather_station_button_control`
-3. :ref:`starter_kit_weather_station_xively`

 Each project can be selected with its own tab.
 The first project only displays the measured values.
 The second project is more complex and displays